DevSteg/film_review_project/README.md

     * #### Returning/Frequent Users (Film Fans)
         1. As a frequent user, I want to quickly sign into my own account.
         2. As a frequent user, I want to be able to add/edit my own review on a film of my choice.
-        3. As a frequent user, I want to be able to add/edit a film, if I can not find it.
+        3. As a frequent user, I want to be able to add a film, if I can not find it.
-        4. As a frequent user, I want to be able to update my profile when I need too.
+        4. As a frequent user, I want to be able to edit or delete a film I have added if required.
         5. As a frequent user, I want to be able to view and edit my info to keep it up to date.

 - ### Site Owner Goals